pstroe/chartering-new-realms-2024/chapter2.md

 | **chrF**         | 51.95     | 29.43        | 42.11    | 32.51         | 2.01         |
 | **METEOR**       | 84.13     | 36.51        | 69.14    | 55.15         | 0.00         |

+Then we translated all texts bla bla and scored the results
+We considered the scores as bad or good if...
+For BLEU: scores below 30 (source: https://cloud.google.com/translate/docs/advanced/automl-evaluate) For ROUGE-L: scores below 30 (source: https://klu.ai/glossary/rouge-score) For chrF: no universally agreed threshold for good or bad translation, took scores below 30 For METEOR

 ## Results & Discussion

 ## Conclusion